Filial piety in Buddhism: Reinvention (6th–13th century)

 Apart from religious texts, the first generations of Buddhists in China responded to criticism from Confucianists by emphasizing the lay life more and the monastic life less in their teachings, and for those who did become ordained as monastics, they decided to erect monasteries in populated areas, instead of retreating to the remote wilderness.
 This also helped to contribute to the social expectations of Chinese Confucian culture.
 By the end of the 6th century, Buddhist monks were paying homage to the Chinese emperor through rituals and services, which also helped to stop the argument whether monks should prostrate themselves.
 Nevertheless, in 662 emperor Gaozong issued decrees obliging monks to prostrate before their parents and the emperor.
 Dao Xuan and Fa Lin, standing in the tradition of Huiyuan, argued that monks paid respects internally, and that such internal respect was more important than outward expression.
 There was so much opposition that Gaozong had to adjust the decree and eventually fully rescind it.

-Later, in the middle of the T'ang Dynasty, Han Yu attempted to criticize Buddhism for lack of filial piety in a memorandum, but his protests were suppressed by emperor Xian Zong and not much responded to.
+Later, in the middle of the Tang dynasty, Han Yu attempted to criticize Buddhism for lack of filial piety in a memorandum, but his protests were suppressed by emperor Xianzong and not much responded to.
 Han Yu was nearly executed and banished.
 His popularity later rose, however.
 During the 10th-century neo-Confucianist revival, Han Yu's writings were rediscovered and he became a saintly figure.
-Already in the 9th century, Emperor Wu Zong took Han Yu's arguments to heart and began a campaign to extinguish Buddhism (841–845), citing as one of the justifications that Buddhists would "abandon their rulers and parents for the company of teachers".
+Already in the 9th century, Emperor Wuzong took Han Yu's arguments to heart and began a campaign to extinguish Buddhism (841–845), citing as one of the justifications that Buddhists would "abandon their rulers and parents for the company of teachers".
 Monastics were defrocked and monasteries were destroyed at a large scale.
-Although Wu Zong's successor Emperor Xuan Zong (810–859) attempted to recover the damage done, since that time Chinese Buddhism has never completely recovered to its former status.
+Although Wuzong's successor Emperor Xuanzong (810–859) attempted to recover the damage done, since that time Chinese Buddhism has never completely recovered to its former status.
 It did continue to uphold a role in state rituals and mourning rites for ancestors, up until late imperial times (13th–20th century).
 Monasteries were given names like "Monastery for Honoring Loyalty [to the State]" and "Monastery for the Glorification of Filial Piety".

 Neo-Confucianism upheld the principle of "gradational love" (ren-yi), which argued that good people should develop filial piety for their parents and neighbors first, and only in a later stage develop love for humankind.
 Although this idea was influenced by Mahāyāna Buddhist doctrine, the principle was eventually used as a criticism against Buddhism, which was seen to disregard filial piety in favor of universal kindness.